About NAB Capital Notes 2

 - NAB Capital Notes 2 payment history and relevant ASX announcements

 The above information is not financial advice.
-Please consult your independent financial adviser if you're thinking about investing in NAB Capital Notes 2.
+Please consult your independent financial adviser if you have any questions about NAB Capital Notes 2.